Friday, December 30, 2011

 Either way, when I think of the human potential stolen, of the millions of little lights snuffed out, I can't help but wish that the living, at least, would embrace what was taken from the dead.

 Far To Go is the interweaving of two stories - a current narrative which overlaps a historical one.
-The present day narrator is an elderly woman whose identity I can't reveal because the reader doesn't learn this until almost the end of the novel.
-The past narrative is the dominant one of the book and recounts the story of a Jewish Czech couple, Pavel and Annelise Bauer who are living in the Sudetenland in 1938 and who struggle to survive in the rapidly deteriorating conditions prior to the Nazi annexation of the Sudetenland and the beginning of World War II.
-It is told by the Bauer's governess, Marta Mueller, 23 years of age, who comes from a troubled background.
+The present day narrator is an elderly woman whose identity isn't revealed until almost the end of the novel.
+The past narrative is the dominant one of the novel and recounts the story of a Jewish Czech couple, Pavel and Annelise Bauer who are living in the Sudetenland in 1938 and who struggle to survive in the rapidly deteriorating conditions prior to the Nazi annexation of the Sudetenland and the beginning of World War II.
+It is told by the Bauer's governess, twenty-three-year-old Marta Mueller, who comes from a troubled background.

 Pavel and Annelise live with their son, Pepik, in a small town in the Sudetenland, where they own a factory built by Pavel's father.
 Pavel, whose father fought for the Germans in World War I, is a Czech nationalist.
 Pavel is the eternal optimist while Anneliese is emotionally distant, fashionable and more practical.